oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

-The client MUST provide any response obtained from the **federated** authorization server, as application/x-www-form-urlencoded request body for the *response_uri* of the respective **federating** authorization server which SHALL be invoked using HTTP POST, except when **federated** authorization server has returned the following error codes:
+The client MUST provide any response obtained from the **federated** authorization server, as application/x-www-form-urlencoded request body for the *response_uri* of the respective **federating** authorization server which SHALL be invoked using HTTP POST.

+Except when **federated** authorization server has returned the following error codes:
 *insufficient_authorization*, *insufficient_information*, *redirect_to_app*, *redirect_to_web*,
 in which case the client MUST handle these errors according to this specification.